WSU-kduncan/s24cicd-JoeClaborn/README-CD.md

 - After modifying the webhook service file, you can reload the systemd service using the following command: `sudo systemctl daemon-reload` and `sudo systemctl restart webhook.service`.
 ### How to configure GitHub OR DockerHub to message the listener
 - Configure either GitHub or DockerHub to send a POST request to your webhook listener endpoint whenever an event occurs (e.g., image push, release).
 Include the appropriate webhook URL in the configuration settings of GitHub or DockerHub.
+### Proof Of Working
+- I was NOT able to get the `yml` file to work correctly when changing it to the step provided for Project 5.
+If there is any input on what I am doing wrong with that, that would be greatly appreciated because I am not sure what is wrong with it based on the log output of the action.
+ Because of this, I am not able to provide a proof of work for this project.